-Stress strain analysis is also another sub- discipline that is connected with structural analysis which determines and calculates the strains and stresses an object or a structure has when it’s been hit by an impact or is under pressure.
+Stress-strain analysis is another sub-discipline that is connected with structural analysis.
+It is used to determine and calculate the strains and stresses an object or a structure has when it’s been hit by an impact or is under pressure.

-This analyses would determine whether a structure is fit and safe for usage, more often than not, impeding physical tests.
+This analysis would determine whether a structure is fit and safe for usage.

 The goal of this assessment is to ensure that the deformations in an object or structure will be much lower than the allowable limits set so that the structure won’t fail, thus ensuring safety and security.

 Another goal of a structural analysis is to design and build a structure that has the right stability, strength, stiffness, and safety while meeting their functional requirements and being economical all at the same time.

 Using mathematical models, a structural analysis is done by examining a scaled model of the actual structure.

 A structure can be formed with any of these elements and can be classified depending on their forms.
 It can also be either one-dimensional or two-dimensional.